-Posting or displaying pornographic materials, photos, images and/or graffiti, including by electronic means in public areas including, but not limited to, hallways, common rooms, lobbies, stairwells, bathrooms, exterior of room doors, living rooms, kitchens or windows, or any interior area of a room that can be seen from an open door is prohibited in accordance with the Criminal Code of Canada, Section 163.
-Use of computers or network infrastructure to display or distribute such material is also prohibited.
-Refer also to the University’s Respectful Work and Learning Environment policy and the Computer Use Policy.
+Posting or displaying pornographic materials, photos, images and/or graffiti, including by electronic means in public areas including, but not limited to, hallways, common rooms, lobbies, stairwells, bathrooms, exterior of room doors, living rooms, kitchens or windows, or any interior area of a room that can be seen from an open door or window is prohibited (in accordance with the Criminal Code of Canada, Section 163), as is use of computers or network infrastructure to display or distribute such material.
+Refer also to the University’s Respectful Work and Learning Environment policy and guidelines for appropriate academic computer use.

 Initiating, encouraging, supporting, responding in kind, retaliating or participating in raids and/or pranks that are disruptive, offensive, damaging to property, make a mess, are hostile to residents and/or staff are prohibited.
 These raids/pranks include, but are not limited to, water fights, leaners, prank phone calls, locking people in/out of rooms, removing/relocating personal or university property, etc.

 As per Federal and Provincial Laws, sexual violence is not tolerated in residence.
 Sexual violence is defined as any violence, physical or psychological, carried out through sexual means or by targeting sexuality.
 If you, or someone you know, experiences sexual violence, please contact a member of the Residence Life Staff (via the Service Desk ext.
-3706 or 4311), the Office of Human Rights and Equity Services (ext.
-6174) or Campus Security (ext.
+3220 or 4311), the Office of Human Rights and Equity Services (ext.
+6174) or Campus Safety Services (ext.
 3200) immediately.

 All incidents of sexual violence will be addressed through the Sexual Assault and Harassment Policy which is administered through the Office of Human Rights and Equity Services.

-Please note: All infractions of any section of the Fire Safety Policy will result in a charge of $75 for tampering with life safety equipment plus any applicable repair or replacement costs.
+Please note: Any level 3 infractions of the safety standards will result in a charge of $75 for “Tampering with Life Safety Equipment” plus any applicable repair or replacement costs.

-Discharging fire equipment, interfering with that equipment’s normal operation by covering it, or removing wires or batteries, and tampering with or using any fire prevention or detection equipment for purposes other than controlling fire is prohibited.
+Discharging fire equipment, interfering with the normal operation (e.g. covering, removing wires or batteries), tampering with or using any fire prevention or detection equipment for purposes other than the control of fire is prohibited.
 This includes but is not limited to tampering with: